Vero1990/Vero1990/README.md

 - 👋 Hi, I’m @Vero1990
-- 👀 I’m interested in python programming.
+- 👀 I’m interested in JS and Java programming.
 - 🌱 I work as a automation tester with JS and Cypress.
 - 📫 My contact informations are veronikabadevova@gmail.com